Ask AI

 Medical management

-Management of newly diagnosed disease, induction and maintenance chemotherapy: as per ESMO 2016 guidelines, Offer induction chemotherapy for 1-2 months, followed by consolidation cycles (alternating) for 6-8 months and maintenance therapy for 2-2.5 years.
+Management of newly diagnosed disease, induction and maintenance chemotherapy: as per ESMO 2016 guidelines, offer induction chemotherapy for 1-2 months, followed by consolidation cycles (alternating) for 6-8 months and maintenance therapy for 2-2.5 years.

 E